nimiq/hub/README.md

 - networkEndpoint: The location of the network iframe instance you want to use.
 - privilegedOrigins: An array of origins with special access rights, nameley permission to use iframe methods like `list()`.
+- redirectTarget: In case of empty referrer or absence of request, the user is redirected to this page.

 The default config file is `config.local.ts`.
 To use a different file (especially useful for deployment), set an environment variable